Who Are The Most Famous Artists in History?

 Elizabeth Thompson(1846-1933)

-Elizabeth Southerden Thompson, Lady Butler was a British painter whom specialized in painting scenes from British military campaigns and battles, including the Crimean War and the Battle of Waterloo.
+Elizabeth Southerden Thompson, also known as Lady Butler, was a British painter who specialized in painting scenes from British military campaigns and battles, including the Crimean War and the Battle of Waterloo.

 In her quiet, dismissive ways, Elizabeth Thompson helped break down barriers for women simply because her talent was too great to be ignored.
 She was featured as one of the women Malcolm Gladwell calls "Door breakers" in his Podcast titled: The Lady Vanishes.